‘Floor started to shake’: Dance floor gives way during Ohio prom - NewsBreak

 The Violet Township Fire Department confirmed that firefighters were called to The Wigwam at about 10 p.m.

 According to the fire department, during the Pickerington North High School prom, the north end of the lodge’s dance floor saw structural degradation and floorboards give way.
-The fire department did not say what caused the damage.Man dies after being hit by car in Licking County
+The fire department did not say what caused the damage.‘Tragic for everyone involved’; Third juvenile arrested in Moore teen’s killing, motive revealed

 By the time firefighters arrived, prom attendees had been moved to a tent outside the building.